-If you’re like me during quarantine, you’re trying to stretch out washing your hair as many days as possible.
+If you’re like me, you’re trying to stretch out washing your hair as many days as possible.
 Which in turn, is causing me to put my hair in a lot of ponytails.
 However, I don’t want to look like I’m just leaving the gym either, so I’m trying to create an imperfect ponytail.

 Whenever I am working with my hair that is more than 2 days from it’s last washing, I ALWAYS like to prep it with dry shampoo.
 I also like to try to add as much fullness to my hair, without having to heat style day after day.
 I love using the combination of Aveda’s Dry Shampoo along with Texture Tonic.

 The Texture Tonic is going to help as grip to your hair, so it will be easier to pull pieces out of your ponytail, without slipping out completely.